TheBITLINK/WebHID-DS4/README.md

 ### Known Issues

- - The WebHID API is currently only available behind a flag in Chrome 78+ (chrome://flags/#enable-experimental-web-platform-features)
  - Setting the lightbar colors and rumble intensity over Bluetooth is currently broken.
  - There's currently no way to detect if a controller has been disconnected.
  - There's currently no way to detect if a controller has already been connected either.